tari-project/rfcs/src/RFC-0313_VNRegistration.md

 The [DAN] network needs to agree on and maintain a mapping between each participant's `VN_Public_Key` and the corresponding `VN_Shard_Key` for the current epoch.

+Over time, an adversary may gain excessive control over a particular shard space.
+To mitigate this, we introduce a shuffling mechanism that periodically and randomly reassigns `VN_Shard_Key`s within the network.

 We define the function $\text{generate_shard_key}(P_n, \eta) \rightarrow S$ that generates the `VN_Shard_Key` from the inputs.
 $S = H(P_n \mathbin\Vert \eta)$ where $H$ is a domain-separated [Blake256] hash function, $P_n$ is the public `VN_Public_Key` and $\eta$ is some entropy.